Thornhill railway station (Scotland)

 Thornhill is a closed station.
 It served the country town of Thornhill in Dumfries and Galloway.
 The station site is a mile or so from the town.
 Four miles north of Thornhill is Drumlanrig Castle, home to the Duke of Buccleuch and Queensberry.
 The Glasgow and South Western main line rail route between Kilmarnock and Dumfries is forced to make a long detour to the east of Thornhill and through a long tunnel, rather than the more logical route nearer Thornhill town centre and up the Nith Valley, so as not to be seen from the Buccleuch estate.
 The distance of the station from Thornhill may be one reason that passenger use was light and stopping services ended in 1965.
 There was formerly a busy livestock market near to the station, which eventually closed around 2001.

-Dumfries and Galloway Council are trying to find funding to reopen the station.
+In 2014, Dumfries and Galloway Council proposed creating a funding application to reopen the station.

 Views at the station in 2009

 The southbound loop has recently been opened to increase traffic paths on this line.
 The platforms, signal box and main building still stand at this closed station.
 Semaphore signalling is still used here.